 Once your drives are installed, it's time to plug 'em in.
 Find the SATA data cables included with your motherboard and plug those into the small SATA ports on the drives.
 The SATA port is notched, so the cable can only fit one way.
 After the SATA data cable comes the SATA power cable.
 We attached the necessary cable in an earlier step, and you should have several extras included with the power supply.
 If you have an HDD and SATA SSD that are close together, you should only need one cable to power them both.

 Final step: your SATA data cables are probably just dangling from the drives right now.
 Thread them through one of the cable management openings into the main case cavity and plug them into the SATA data ports on the motherboard.
 They're usually located on the right side of the board, conveniently close to a cable management opening.
 Which port should you use?
 All of them should work fine, but refer to your motherboard manual for information on the SATA controller.
 It will tell you which ports belong to the motherboard chipset (we recommend using those) versus a third-party SATA controller.

 Parts used: PC case, motherboard, graphics card, power supply

 Here we are: the final step before your gaming rig is fully operational.
 Find the first x16 PCIe slot on your motherboard—the long slot closest to the CPU socket—and remove the expansion slot cover plates to the left of it.
-Most video cards use a dual-slot design, which means you need to remove the cover plate directly left of the PCIe slot, and the one above it.
+Nearly all video cards use a dual-slot design, which means you need to remove the cover plate directly left of the PCIe slot, and the one below it.
 To take them off, simply unscrew the thumbscrews and slide them out.